agile-ts/documentation/docs/packages/react/features/Hooks.md

 ```ts
 const [myCoolState1, myCoolState2] = useAgile([MY_COOL_STATE1, MY_COOL_STATE2]);
 ```
-Now it returns an array of State `values` that can be destructured.
+In which case it returns an array of State `values` that can be destructured.
 ```ts {6}
 const MY_STATE = App.createState('jeff');
 const MY_STATE_2 = App.createState('frank');